Falcon 3.0 1991 Flight Sim

 I am mostly talking in the context of 3D flight sims.
 In terms of arcade action games (2D games), the Amiga would remain competitive for several more years.
 And at a competitive price-point.
 But the Amiga (1985 tech) was not suited to advanced 3D games due to its planar display and lack of raw processing power.
 Even AGA Amigas struggled with Falcon 3.0-level 3D.

-Back to: Combat Flight Simulators.
+Back to: Combat Flight Simulators (Index to combat flight simulators)

 No comments: